dwrrehman/programming_language/three_part_system/readme.md

 ```

 Which, has the effect of creating local scopes which can nest in arbitrary ways, some of which are not even possible to create in traditional "scope"-based programming languages.
-The `del` statements does not take into account control flow at all, it is purely based on the sequence of stateents interpretted as a linear sequence.
+The `del` statements does not take into account control flow at all, it is purely based on the sequence of statements interpretted as a linear sequence.